Chocolate Peanut Butter Shortbread Bites

 UPDATE Oct 2018: Unfortunately this Skippy no longer makes this chocolate peanut butter, but I did find another dark chocolate peanut butter on Amazon.

 Can I just eat the Dark Chocolate Peanut Butter Spread with a spoon, please?!
-Image if you mixed some dark chocolate in with your peanut butter!..It’s not a hazelnut spread.
+Imagine if you mixed some dark chocolate in with your peanut butter!..It’s not a hazelnut spread.

-While measuring out the one cup of chocolate peanut butter for the recipe, I realized that I have never shared this little tip for measuring sticky ingredients like peanut butter, or shortening.
+While measuring out the one cup of chocolate peanut butter for the recipe, I realized that I had never shared this little tip for measuring sticky ingredients like peanut butter or shortening.

 Kitchen Tip for measuring sticky semi-solids: Simply line your measuring cup with plastic wrap, fill with peanut butter (works with shortening as well).
 Then lift the plastic wrap out of the cup and dump peanut butter into a bowl.
 No sticky measuring cup to clean either!!